Ashwin-B-Nair/16833-Robot_Localization_and_Mapping/README.md

 3. **Assignment 3:** Linear and Nonlinear SLAM Solvers
 4. **Assignment 4:** Dense SLAM with Point-based Fusion

 Each folder contains the code, data, and report related to the respective assignment.
-Detailed instructions and explanations can be found in the README file within each assignment's folder.
+Detailed instructions and explanations can be found in the hwX_writeup.pdf file within each assignment's folder.

 ## Academic Integrity